Africa · Tanzania

 Serengeti National Park

-Africa's most iconic wildlife arena — endless golden plains teeming with lions, leopards, and over a million wildebeest in the eternal Great Migration.
+Africa's most iconic wildlife arena endless golden plains teeming with lions, leopards and over a million wildebeest in the eternal Great Migration.

 About Serengeti National Park

 The Serengeti is one of the oldest and most biodiverse ecosystems on Earth.
-Spanning 30,000 km² of northern Tanzania, it is home to the Great Migration — the largest terrestrial mammal movement on the planet — and supports the densest concentration of predators anywhere in Africa.
+Spanning 30,000 km² of northern Tanzania, it is home to the Great Migration the largest terrestrial mammal movement on the planet and supports the densest concentration of predators anywhere in Africa.
 Whether you visit for the dramatic Mara River crossings, the vast open savannah, or the sheer scale of the wildlife, the Serengeti delivers a safari experience unlike any other.

 Highlights

-- Big Five game viewing
+- Big Five game viewing (Safari Game drives to see the Big Five)

-- Hot air balloon safaris
+- Hot air balloon safaris over the plains

 - Luxury tented camps under the stars